MLB Hot Stove: The four biggest questions heading into the 2017 GM Meetings

 The pace-of-play rules worked for one year.
 The average time of game has climbed since, and a new time of game record was set in 2017.
 Not surprisingly, MLB and the MLBPA will again discuss pace-of-play measures this winter:

 Reducing mound visits would help improve the pace of play considerably.
 The pitch clock, which was tested in the Arizona Fall League a few years ago and is currently used at Double-A and Triple-A, has proven to shave down the time of game by quite a bit.
-The MLBPA hasn't jumped on board with the idea yet, however.
+The MLBPA hasn't jumped on board with the idea yet.
 There is some concern forcing pitchers to work quickly will lead to more injuries.

 The general managers represent their clubs and will undoubtedly broach the pace-of-play topic this week.
 There is definitely room for improvement.
-It's not so much the time of game either, it's the downtime within the game.
+It's not so much the time of game, either, it's the downtime within the game.
 Players standing around and adjusting their batting gloves, mound visits, stuff like that chews up a lot of time while nothing happens on the field.
 I think everyone can agree the less downtime, the better.

 I expect mound visits to be a hot topic this offseason.
 They might be limited going forward.
-Either way, no new rules will be finalized during the GM Meetings, but the wheels will be put in motion.
+Either way, no new rules will be finalized this week, but the wheels will be put in motion.
 Once MLB figures out what they want to do, they'll lay things out for the MLBPA, and the two sides will find a middle ground.
-That all starts at the GM Meetings.
+That all starts at the GM meetings.

 -